tylermercer/personal-website/src/content/posts/software/_unlaunching/resources.md

 > Even the achievement claims seem less persuasive when you look closely.
 Are more A’s given to students who report that they put off doing what they enjoy until they finish their homework (as one study found)?
 Sure.
 In other words, those who do what they’ve been told,  regardless of whether it’s satisfying or sensible, are rewarded by those who told them to do it. \[Maybe tie in _Wanting_ here.
 I was "told" what to do by the models I emulated.]

-> \[Duckworth's] value judgment, in other words, is that children should spend their time trying to improve at one thing rather than exploring, and becoming reasonably competent at, several things.
-But for anyone who favors breadth and variety in life, no reason has been offered to prefer a life of specialization. \[Karlsson's approach makes a lot more sense.
+> \[Duckworth’s] value judgment, in other words, is that children should spend their time trying to improve at one thing rather than exploring, and becoming reasonably competent at, several things.
+But for anyone who favors breadth and variety in life, no reason has been offered to prefer a life of specialization. \[Karlsson’s approach makes a lot more sense.
 Focus is more valuable when your exploration has helped you determine _what_ to focus on.]

 Rubin ([_Better Than Before_](obsidian://open?vault=resource-notes&file=Books%2FBetter%20Than%20Before)) — habits reduce mental load, and bright line rules can enforce habits